joremika/ef.remover/README.md

 **Method C** (Permanent):
 Run Powershell using the **Administrator** rights and run the following command:
-> Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
+> Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned This will essentially allow you to re-enter the PowerShell window, reboot your PC and still be able to run `.ps1` scripts at will.